Debasish121/netflix/README.md

+# Frontend project
-# This project is about creating a basic Netflix-style user interface for easy content browsing and viewing
+This project is about creating a basic Netflix-style user interface for easy content browsing and viewing

 [Link]()